GentlemanRider/FreeCAD-Flat-Icons/Workflow/CreateIconSet.md

 ### Standard icons

-It is possible to look for SVG files from the github web interface, gowever I recommend cloning the source report to your machine:
+It is possible to look for SVG files from the github web interface, however I recommend cloning the source report to your machine:

     git clone https://github.com/FreeCAD